Toward Optimal-Complexity Hash-Based Asynchronous MVBA with Optimal Resilience: Preliminaries

 \textbf{Reed--Solomon codes.} Our algorithms rely on Reed--Solomon (RS) codes~\cite{reed1960}. \comm and \commplus use RS codes as erasure codes; no (substitution-)error correction is required.
 We use $\mathsf{encode}(\cdot)$ and $\mathsf{decode}(\cdot)$ to denote RS' encoding and decoding algorithms.
 Namely, in a nutshell, $\mathsf{encode}(v)$ takes a value $v$, chunks it into the coefficients of a polynomial of degree $t$ (for \comm) or degree $\epsilon t$ (for \commplus), and outputs evaluations of the polynomial (i.e., the RS symbols) at $n$ (the total number of processes) distinct locations.
 Similarly, $\mathsf{decode}(S)$ takes a set $S$ of $t + 1$ (for \comm) or $\epsilon t + 1$ (for \commplus) RS symbols (from distinct locations) and interpolates them into a polynomial of degree $t$ (for \comm) or degree $\epsilon t$ (for \commplus), whose coefficients are concatenated and output as decoded value $v$.
 The bit-size of an RS symbol obtained by the $\mathsf{encode}(v)$ algorithm is $O(\frac{|v|}{n} + \log n)$, where $|v|$ denotes the size of value $v$.

 \textbf{Hash functions.} For \comm, we assume a collision-resistant hash function $\mathsf{hash}(\cdot)$ guaranteeing that a computationally bounded adversary cannot find two different inputs resulting in the same hash value (except with negligible probability).
 In contrast, \commplus requires hash functions modeled as a random oracle with independent and uniformly distributed hash values.
-Each hash value is of size $\kappa$ bits; we assume $\kappa > \log n$.\footnote{Otherwise, $t \in O(n)$ faulty processes would have computational power exponential in $\kappa$.}
+Each hash value is of size $\kappa$ bits; we assume $\kappa > \log n$.\footnote{Else, $t \in O(n)$ faulty processes would have computational power exponential in $\kappa$.}

+\textbf{Cryptographic accumulators.} Our algorithms use cryptographic accumulators.
+A full definition is provided in \Cref{section:preliminaries_full}.
+We only give a brief summary here.

-\textbf{Cryptographic accumulators.} We adopt the definition of cryptographic accumulators from earlier works~\cite{bhat2021randpiper,Nayak0SVX20}.
-A cryptographic accumulator scheme constructs an accumulation value for a set of values and produces a witness for each value in the set.
+In a nutshell, following~\cite{bhat2021randpiper,Nayak0SVX20}, a cryptographic accumulator scheme constructs an accumulation value for a set of values and produces a witness for each value in the set.
 Given the accumulation value and a witness, any process can verify if a value is indeed in the set.
-More formally, given a security parameter $\kappa$ and a set $\mathcal{D}$ of $n$ values $d_1, ..., d_n$, an accumulator has the following syntax: \begin{compactitem} \item $\mathsf{Gen}(1^\kappa, n)$: Takes a parameter $\kappa$ in unary representation $1^\kappa$ and an accumulation threshold $n$ (an upper bound on the number of values that can be accumulated securely); returns a public accumulator key $ak$.
+More formally, given a set $\mathcal{D}$ of $n$ values $d_1, ..., d_n$, an accumulator has the following syntax: \begin{compactitem} \item $\mathsf{Eval}(\mathcal{D})$ computes the accumulation value $z$ for the set $\mathcal{D}$.